codepod-io/user-study/README.md

 ## Introduction to CodePod IDE

 CodePod IDE is a Scalable Jupyter Notebook.
+You can learn it with the following 5-minute introductory video:

 <!-- We'll use the term code "pods" to refer to the code pieces/blocks.
 It is
 equivalent to the code "cells" in Jupyter. -->